How We Research & Evaluate

 What We Don't Do (And Why)

-• We don't accept sponsored placements.
+- We don't accept sponsored placements.
 No brand pays us for inclusion, ranking, or favorable treatment.
-Our recommendations are based solely on our analysis of owner data and product specs.
-If a product is on our site, it's because our research supports it.
+Recommendations are based on our analysis of owner reports, product documentation, and marketplace evidence.
+If a product is on our site, it is because the available evidence supports covering it.

 How Often We Update Our Content